sarahbaalbaki/FindingMIMO/README.md

 # Finding MIMO
-## AvGFP Log Fluorescence Prediction for Different Numbers of Mutations
+## AvGFP Log Fluorescence Prediction for Protein Sequences with various Mutations

 This repository contains the code and data for a project focused on predicting the log fluorescence signal levels of the Aequorea victoria Green Fluorescent Protein (avGFP) based on sequence mutations.